-Mωx(ω)+Cωxω+Kxω=F(ω) (15)
+Mωx(ω)+Cωxω+Kxω=F(ω) (17)

-The time-dependent force vector includes the many external forces discussed in Section 6.
+The time dependent force vector includes the many external forces discussed in Section 6.
 These forces are often categorized by their frequency relative to the resonant frequencies of the platform/tendon/riser system.
 The relevant frequency bands of forcing include:

 nearly steady forces that can be considered static because they vary at frequencies much lower than any platform resonant frequencies;